jaypipes/os_vif/README.rst

 Features
 --------

-* A base VIF plugin class that supplies a plug() and unplug() interface.
+* A base VIF plugin class that supplies a plug() and unplug() interface
-* A set of plugins that implement plug() and unplug() for a variety of common virtual interface types.
+* Versioned objects that represent a virtual interface and its components

 Usage
 -----